 The program has been specifically designed for the needs of mid to senior personnel within the Swiss public and quasi-governmental sector, as well as senior professionals from the NGO, NPO or private sector who work in government relations and public affairs.

-The program encompasses seven two-day sessions (Friday & Saturday) during the Spring Semester 2017, as well as an introductory and concluding session.
+The program encompasses seven two-day sessions (Friday & Saturday) as well as an introductory and concluding session.

 Introduction 24.
 February

 Modules: 10. & 11.
 March; 24. & 25.
 March; 7. & 8.
 April; 28. & 29.
 April; 12. & 13.
 May; 16. & 17.
 June; 23. & 24.
 June

 Wrap-up/presentation of theses: 18.
 August